cogcompneuro/docs/docs/2025/Proceedings/Reviewer guidelines.md

-if you are a **Reciprocal Reviewer** (reviewing as part of a proceedings submission) and do not submit all assigned reviews by the author response stage, the relevant submissions may be desk-rejected and may not be considered for Contributed Talk when converted to the 2-pager track.
+if you are a **Reciprocal Reviewer** (reviewing as part of a proceedings submission) and do not submit all assigned reviews by the author response stage, the relevant submissions may be desk-rejected and may not be considered for Contributed Talk when converted to the Extended Abstracts track.

 ## OpenReview